 Family obligations on the Sandwich Generation, employees juggling responsibilities for children as well as aging parents, often increase just as the employee is approaching their career peak.
-There’s no doubt caregiving impacts work performance; 67 % of employees caring for aging parents report conflicts between work and caregiving¹.
+There’s no doubt caregiving impacts work performance and developing supports can be a challenge for HR professionals; 67 % of employees caring for aging parents report conflicts between work and caregiving¹.
 Forced to juggle schedules, employees say they miss work, are distracted, and even reduce hours or pass up promotions.

 Learn how Goldman Sachs developed a program to relieve employee stress surrounding caring for aging parents while continuing to help the employee thrive in the organization.

 Watch the webinar to hear Andrea Wicks Bowles of Bright Horizons and Laura Young of Goldman Sachs as they explore: